mulberrysymbols/mulberry-symbols/docs/README.md

 - [cboard](https://www.cboard.io/) is an open source communication web app using symbols and text to speech.
 - [Global Symbols](https://globalsymbols.com) provides a dictionary of international communications symbols, including ARASAAC and Tawasol.
+- [Commtap Symboliser for PowerPoint](https://symboliser.commtap.org/) is a commercial tool making it easy to add symbols to text.
 - [AlwaysInMind](https://alwaysinmind.info) is a web app for simplified and managed access to media and communications.

 ## Thanks and Acknowledgements